raniamarhoni/GuessTheFlagGame/README.md

 The game will keep track of your high score so the user will have something to beat to make sure they stay playing the game.

+During building the game I saw a few things that was not consistent in the design as the border-radius of everything had a border radius of 10px expect the game background which I later changed to have a consistent style throughout the game.

+Unfortunately, while trying to get flags I did not find a way to get flags that are bigger than 64px.
+Therefore, the flags will need to be stretched making them blurry.

 ## How to play
 You have 30 seconds to guess whose flag it is.
 You have 4 options to pick from.